 As members of this church we commit ourselves to the nurturing, protection and safekeeping of all associated with the church and will pray for them regularly.
-In pursuit of this, we con imp
+In pursuit of this, we commit ourselves to this policy and to the development of sound procedures to ensure we implement our policy well.